usaid-cs/yesterday-i-learned/biology.md

 1. Some drugs tell you not to lie down for 10 minutes after taking it.
 1. [Men who like their meat well-done are (more) likely to get prostate cancer.](http://www.cnn.com/2011/11/23/health/well-done-red-meat-prostate-cancer/).
 Maybe not exactly twice as likely, but more likely.
 1. 56g of daily minimum of protein intakes is like a kilogram of food, give or take.
 Depends on what you eat, obviously (300g of beans or 2 kilos of spinach or...)
+1. Once a jog exceeds [10km/h](https://en.wikipedia.org/wiki/Jogging), it becomes a run.
+1. BPA in cup noodles containers ("cups") is [already](https://www.ncbi.nlm.nih.gov/pubmed/24966409) known to cause cardiometabolic problems.
+[TBHQ](https://en.wikipedia.org/wiki/Tert-Butylhydroquinone) in the noodles is also known to be carcinogenic.
+1. The bauhinia, [Bauhinia × blakeana](https://en.wikipedia.org/wiki/Bauhinia_%C3%97_blakeana), is sterile.
+Someone has been planting it everywhere.
+1. An orthotic's "break in period" is for your foot, not for the orthotic itself.
+1. [Claims had been made](http://lifehacker.com/what-happens-to-the-brain-when-you-meditate-and-how-it-1202533314) that meditation improves memory recall.
+1. [Acclimatization](https://www.reddit.com/r/explainlikeimfive/comments/418tjp/eli5people_who_are_exposed_to_the_cold_more_build/cz0fqcc), adjusting to the cold, takes 10 or more days.
+1. There is an entire [page](https://en.wikipedia.org/wiki/Comparative_foot_morphology) on how feet are evolved to have different shapes.
+1. The Hercules beetle and the Goliath beetle have the largest larval stages on Earth.
+1. It is not uncommon for people to [hear explosions just as they fall asleep](https://en.wikipedia.org/wiki/Exploding_head_syndrome).